worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 ## 5. Deep Networks
 - **Dropout**: I see how adding dropout to my model decreases overfitting

 - **Intialization**: I tested PyTroch Default Initialization, Xavier Initialization and Uniform Initialization on the MNIST dataset.
+Also I tested the Uniform Initialization, Default Initialization and He Initialization on the MNIST dataset with Relu Activation